finos/FDC3/GOVERNANCE.md

 **3.6.
 Written procedures.**  This governance document and other materials documenting the specification development process shall be available to any interested person.

-## 4. Specification Development Process.
+## 4. Standard Development Process.

 **4.1.
 Pre-Draft.**  Any Participant may submit a proposed initial draft document as a candidate Draft Specification of the Working Group.
 The Maintainer(s) will designate each submission as a “Pre-Draft” document.